redpesk-samples/helloworld-binding/README.md

 * `%afm_package_widget_test` &rarr; agl-service-helloworld-widget-test: which is a widget, implementing the tests used to validate the source code.
 Test source files are located in [test](test) directory

+* `%afm_package_widget_redtest` &rarr; agl-service-helloworld-widget-redtest: this package is the one used by the RedPesk infrastructure to run the test.
+It requires the package agl-service-helloworld-widget-test where the tests truly are.
+In the case of agl binding test (this is the case here), this package only contains a script that calls the right command to run the agl tests.
+This script can be found in the [redtest](redtest) directory.

 ### Project configuration

 However, to fit the template introduced by afm rpm macros, your project should match two requirements.